 High-intensity interval training (HIIT) is a cardiovascular exercise strategy that changes up between short periods of intense exercise with fewer recovery periods.

 This means you’re giving 100% effort for short periods of time, followed by short intervals of rest.
 As of 2014, HIIT was found to be one of the top two most popular workout trends.

-Studies published on the Journal of Diabetes Research, have shown that HIIT significantly reduces the fat mass of the whole body and is a “predominant strategy for controlling obesity.”
+Studies published in the Journal of Diabetes Research have shown that HIIT significantly reduces the whole body’s fat mass and is a “predominant strategy for controlling obesity.”

-HIIT is an exercise strategy which focuses more on intense periods of anaerobic workout routines with fewer intense recovery periods.
-Although not for everyone, HIIT has been shown to be effective as a way to tone muscle and “control obesity.”
+HIIT is an exercise strategy that focuses more on intense periods of anaerobic workout routines with fewer intense recovery periods.
+Although not for everyone, HIIT is effective as a way to tone muscle and “control obesity.”

 Benefits of High-Intensity Interval Training

 While researching high-intensity interval training, we came across a bevy of benefits to this strategy.
 Let’s take a look at some of the most noteworthy:

 For the more seasoned fitness gurus, participating in HIIT can do wonders for your heart health.
 A study published by the Journal of Physiology from 2006 found that participants engaged in HIIT workouts for eight weeks doubled their endurance on a bike.

 Most people who work out or diet want one thing first and foremost – to increase metabolism.

 HIIT doesn’t only aid in burning calories but has been found to regulate the aging process, according to a study by the Clinical Interventions in Aging.
 This means you aren’t just working out to lose fat or burn calories, but to look and feel younger as well.